Equity Release Pitfalls

 Here are the top 10 equity release pitfalls:

-1. Compound interest
+1. Effect of compound interest

-3. Affects your benefits
+3. Effect on your benefits

 4. Early exit fees